 PAGE

 Prospectus Summary 1

-Risk Factors 23
+Summary Selected Financial Information 20 23

 The Company 33

 Business and Growth Strategies 37

 Use of Proceeds 41

 Distributions 42

 Capitalization 46

 Dilution 48

 Selected Financial Information 49

-Management's Discussion and Analysis of Financial Condition and Results

 of Operations 52

 Business and Properties 57

-Unsecured Line of Credit 100
+Unsecured Line of Credit 102

-Management 101
+Management

-Policies with Respect to Certain Activities 107
+Policies with Respect to Certain Activities

 Structure and Formation of the Company

 Operating Partnership Agreement

-Principal Stockholders

-119

-Description of Capital Stock 119
+Principal Stockholders Description of Capital Stock

-404
+Certain Provisions of Delaware Law and the Company's Certificate of 123

-Incorporation and Bylaws
+Incorporation and Bylaws 128

 Shares Available for Future Sale

-Federal Income Tax Consequences
+Federal Income Tax Consequences 132

 Underwriting

 Experts

 Legal Matters

-Glossary 144
+Glossary

 Index to Financial Statements

+2. Max to .
+1. Manufat Otatomores
-UNTIL , 1997 (25 DAYS AFTER THE COMMENCEMENT OF THIS OFFERING), ALL DE AI -

-ERS EFFECTING TRANSACTIONS IN THE SHARES, WHETHER OR NOT PARTICIPATING IN

-DISTRIBUTION, MAY BE REQUIRED TO DELIVER A PROSPECTUS.
-THIS DELIVERY REQUI

-MENT IS IN ADDITION TO THE OBLIGATION OF THE DEALERS TO DELIVER A PROSPECT

-WHEN ACTING AS UNDERWRITERS AND WITH RESPECT TO THEIR UNSOLD ALLOTMENTS OF
+UNTIL , 1997 (25 DAYS AFTER THE COMMENCEMENT OF THIS OFFERING), ALL DEAL-ERS EFFECTING TRANSACTIONS IN THE SHARES, WHETHER OR NOT PARTICIPATING IN THIS DISTRIBUTION, MAY BE REQUIRED TO DELIVER A PROSPECTUS.
+THIS DELIVERY REQUIREMENT IS IN ADDITION TO THE OBLIGATION OF THE DEALERS TO DELIVER A PROSPECTUS WHEN ACTING AS UNDERWRITERS AND WITH RESPECT TO THEIR UNSOLD ALLOTMENTS OR SUBSCRIPTIONS.

-WHEN ACTING AS UNDERWRITERS AND WITH RESPECT TO THEIR UNSULD ALLOTMENTS OF SUBSCRIPTIONS. '

-SUBSCRIF I IUNS.

-29,500,000 SHARES
+31,400,000 SHARES